ZUBENATHI-SAMKILE/data-cleaning-practice-music/README.md

 ## Music Data Cleaning 🎵

 - This notebook focuses on learning data cleaning and analysis using a dataset of top songs from 1923–2023.
-- I practiced loading data manually with pandas, cleaning the “duration” column, and visualizing song duration trends over time using matplotlib.
+- I practiced loading Structured data manually with pandas, cleaning the “duration” column, and visualizing song duration trends over time using matplotlib.

 # What I learned.